crweiner/crweiner.github.io/_drafts/wordpress-orlando-october-meetup.md

 ---
 layout: post
 title: WordPress Orlando October Meetup
-subtitle: Here are slides I presented to the WordPress Orlando Meetup for October 2019
+subtitle: Want to learn about Git, GitHub, and how they fit into your WordPress world?
 image: img/600_477239677.png

 ---